ForEvolve/forevolve.github.io/_posts/en/2020-02-04-speed-up-your-builds-and-watch-for-changes-to-up-to-375-percent-using-this-workaround-on-wsl2-ubuntu.md

 > Unfortunately, everything was working fine for me over WSL1 and broke on WSL2.
 Why not go back?
 Well, I wanted to explore WSL2 to see if it was a viable alternative for projects built with Docker.
 > So far, besides the impossibility of watching the file system correctly, it is working well enough, so I want to stick with it. ¸
 > My goal behind using WSL2 is to maintain a single set of bash script to run, build, debug, and deploy containers instead of a mix of bash and PowerShell (to keep this short).

+## Follow up article

+I wrote a [follow up article](/en/articles/2020/02/07/speed-up-your-builds-and-watch-for-changes-to-up-to-375-percent-using-this-workaround-on-wsl2-ubuntu-on-windows/), showing an improved solution to the same problem covered in this article.
+Some information of the current article could still be of interest to you, so don't stop reading or feel free to come back later.

 ## Prerequisites